umayrh/umayrh.github.io/_posts/2021-10-28-individuation.md

   * "the veritable principle of individuation is mediation, which generally supposes an original duality of orders of magnitude and an initial absence of interactive communication between them and then a communication between orders of magnitude and stabilization."
+  * As P. Curie puts it: "It is dissymmetry what [sic] generates the occurrence of a phenomenon."
+[27]
+    * "When certain effects reveal a certain dissymmetry, this dissymmetry should be apparent in the causes which have given them birth."
+[24]

 #### Biological Individuation
 * "In the domain of the living...individuation no longer occurs in a strictly instantaneous, quantum, abrupt, and definitive way, as in the physical domain, which leave in its wake a duality of the milieu and the individual..."
 * "the living being conserves within itself an ongoing activity of individuation; it is not merely a result of individuation, like the crystal or molecule, but a theatre of individuation."
+* "the living being is also a being that results from an initial individuation and amplifies this individuation, which is something that is not done by the technical object..."
+* "In the living being, there is an individuation by the individual...the living being resolves problems, not just by adapting, i.e. modifying its relation to the milieu...but by modifying itself, by inventing new internal structures..."
 * There is a "regime of _internal resonance_ that requires ongoing communication and that maintains a metastability, which is a condition of life."
-* "the living being is also a being that results from an initial individuation and amplifies this individuation, which is something that is not done by the technical object..."
-* "In the living being, there is an individuation by the individual...the living being resolves problems, not just by adapting, i.e. modifying its relation to the milieu...but by modifying itself, by inventing new internal structures...."
+  * "In the physical domain, internal resonance characterizes the limit of the individual in the midst of undergoing the process of _individuating_..."
+    * "the physical individual has no veritable interiority..."
+    * "only the limit is constitutive, and what is topologically interior is genetically anterior..."
+    * "the physical individual...includes a past that has radically passed, even when it is still in the process of growing."
+  * "in the living being, internal resonance becomes the criterion of the whole individual qua individual..."
+    * "the living being has a veritable interiority because individuation takes place from within..."
+    * "the interior is also constitutive..."
+    * "the living being is contemporaneous with itself in all of its elements... a system within a system..."
+*

 #### Media